coolOrangeLabs/powerLoadPublic/README.md

 - Import-BCP does not import Folder-Item Links
 - Import-BCP does not yet support delta
 - Export-BCP does not yet support delta
-- Get-VaultData currently not available
 - Item BOMs are current not supported
 - File BOM blobs not support.
 However, in case of a Vault to Vault migration, the IDs remain the same, so the existing BOM blobs can be reused.
-- Resolve-AutoCadReferences currently not working
-- Database field AlternativeReferenceFullPath current not supported
+- Database field AlternativeReferenceFullPath not yet supported

 ## Prerequisites